Josh McGuire: 2021

 On 13 April, it was announced that McGuire would immediately switch to the St George Illawarra Dragons and stay at the club until the end of 2022.

 In round 9 of the 2021 NRL season, McGuire tasted his first win of the season as the club defeated Canterbury-Bankstown 32–12.
 McGuire had previously been part of eight previous losses with four of them being with both North Queensland and St. George Illawarra.

 In round 10, McGuire was sent to the sin bin during the club's 44–18 loss against Melbourne.

 On 17 May, McGuire was suspended for five matches in relation to the sin bin offence.

 On 5 July 2021, McGuire was fined $12,000 by the NRL and suspended for one game after breaching the game's COVID-19 biosecurity protocols when he attended a party along with 12 other St. George Illawarra players at Paul Vaughan's property.

 In the final round of the regular season, McGuire was sent to the sin bin for a dangerous tackle during the club's loss against South Sydney.
 The following week, McGuire was suspended for five matches in relation to the incident.

 2022

 On 20 July, McGuire signed a two-year deal to join English side Warrington starting in 2023.

 2023

 On 4 February, During a pre-season game against Leigh, McGuire dismissed from the field after using unacceptable language.
 On 14 February following an investigation by the RFL, McGuire was found guilty of using a disability derogatory word and received a seven-match ban.

 On 6 June, McGuire was handed a 12-game suspension and fined £1000 for using "unacceptable language" during Warrington's loss against Leigh in May.

 On 19 June, it was confirmed that McGuire had left Warrington by "mutual agreement", to return home to Australia.

 Post playing

 In April 2024, McGuire returned to the Broncos as part of the coaching staff, he became the teams wrestling coach.

+On 5 December 2025, it was revealed that McGuire had been arrested and charged with two offences including one of common assault.
+The charges related to the alleged strangulation of a five-year-old child.
+McGuire was set to face Brisbane Magistrates Court on 17 December 2025.

+On 4 February 2026, Maguire's case was heard in Brisbane's magistrates court for the first time.
+Maguire was on bail and did not appear for the hearing.

+On 13 August 2026, McGuire was committed to stand trial to face the common assault and strangulation charges that were laid in December 2025.